Installing a package

 gpu -> (only available in some packages) the number of GPUs to allocate

 To specify how much of each resource is to be allocate, you can select different resource flavours.
-Every projectspace as a different amount of resource available.
+Every projectspace has a different amount of resources available.
 To see how much of each resource is available, look at the Requested resources field.

 Requested resources